wramet/build-my-cfd/MODULE_01_CFD_FUNDAMENTALS/CONTENT/04_FIRST_SIMULATION/04_Step-by-Step_Tutorial.md

 }
 // * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * //

-convertToMeters 0.1; // Scale factor: converts all dimensions to meters
+// Scale factor to convert all dimensions to meters convertToMeters 0.1;

-vertices
+// Define the 8 vertices of the hexahedral block vertices
 (
     (0 0 0)   // 0 - Lower-left-back corner